Suspect killed, 2 Indianapolis officers shot in gun battle

 Following a brief pursuit around 12:40 p.m., the officers were shot by a 46-year-old suspect armed with an AR-15-style rifle who also “riddled” a police patrol vehicle with bullets, Bailey said.
 They were among four officers who shot at the suspect, he said.

-The injured officers were brought to a hospital by other officers and are expected to survive, Bailey said.
+The injured officers were taken to a hospital by other officers, were listed in stable condition and were expected to recover, Bailey said.

 Their names and that of the suspect were not immediately released.